 Caring for your palmera plant requires adequate watering and the proper amount of light as well as occasional transplants to accommodate a growing plant.

 Palmera Plant Appearance and Environment

 Palmeras are often kept as small tabletop plants, though larger potted varieties are also sold.
-Palmeras grow about 6 to 10 inches every year, and they can grow up to 7 feet tall if left to their own devices.
+Palmeras grow about 6 to 10 inches every year, and they can grow up to 30 feet tall in the landscape, although potted plants are much smaller because of the confines of their containers.
 Palmeras have smooth trunks (canes) that look similar to bamboo, and their leaves are long and narrow and grow in fronds.